Skip to content

 # Conversation 3: @src/components/AuthProvider.tsx @src/lib/auth.ts "Update the frontend auth provider"

-This is especially valuable for rapidly evolving libraries (Next.js App Router, Drizzle, tRPC) where the AI’s built-in knowledge may be a version or two behind.
+This is especially valuable for rapidly evolving libraries (Next.js App Router, Drizzle, tRPC) where the model’s built-in knowledge may be a version or two behind.

-Review the changes I have made since branching from main.
+Review the changes on my current branch versus main.
 Check for:

 1. Missing error handling in new code